Skip to content

 • Macro-Asserts — State-assertive replays (expect_redux, expect_route, expect_visible_by_testid, expect_text)

-All tools are registered through a single trackedTool() wrapper that adds telemetry via the Experience Engine — that’s the same mechanism that feeds the auto-action capture loop.
+All tools are registered through a single trackedTool() wrapper that records per-tool telemetry — the same mechanism that feeds the auto-action capture loop.
+Failure signals also feed a repo-local troubleshooting memory: hooks capture failures during a session and the agent synthesizes them into a gitignored .rn-agent/local/troubleshooting.md, read back at the next SessionStart.

 On first CDP connect, ~2KB of JavaScript is injected into the Hermes runtime via Runtime.evaluate.
 This creates globalThis.__RN_AGENT with methods: